TobiasRp/vc_sample/README.rst

 .. figure:: docs/full_s-curve.png
    :align: center

-   2000 points on a 2D S-curve embedded in 3D.

 To sample such a dataset, we *only* have to change the density estimation.
-By specifying the density on the S-curve and not by taking distances in 3D, the void and cluster algorithm can be directly used without changes.
+By specifying the density on the S-curve and by not computing distances in 3D, the void and cluster algorithm can be directly applied without changes.
 Note that this reduces the dimensionality of the density estimation.